Alles, was Pferdebesitzer über Versicherungen wissen müssen: Ein Leitfaden für den optimalen Schutz

 2. High-risk activities: Certain activities considered particularly high-risk may be excluded from coverage.
 These could include, for example, extreme sports or dangerous competitions.

-3. Improper care: Damage or injuries resulting from improper care or neglect of the horse may not be covered by insurance.
+3. Improper care: Damage or injuries resulting from improper care or neglect of the horse may not be covered by the insurance.

 4. War and terrorism: Damage caused by war, terrorism or similar events may be excluded.